zbunde/tutorials.gschool.it/source/staticSiteDeploy.liquid.md

 ## Homework Exercises

-We have gone through a lot of Git functionality, both in the UI and on the command lin, in this lesson.
+We have gone through a lot of Git functionality, both in the UI and on the command line, in this lesson.
-Your homework is to learn a bit more about Git using the command line instead of the GitHub Gui.
+Your homework is to solidify this change, add, commit, push workflow and learn a bit more about Git using the command line instead of the GitHub Gui.
 Please complete the following two online tutorials and come prepared with any questions you have:

 * [http://try.github.io/](http://try.github.io/){:target="_blank"}